nimiq/developer-center/migration/migration-technical-details.md

 ## Pre-staking Phase

 The pre-staking phase occurs within a specific range of blocks and is exclusive for staking.
-During this phase, validator registration transactions are not accepted anymore.
+During this phase, validator registration transactions are no longer accepted.

-Users who wish to stake their NIM for the PoS chain launch can send a pre-stake transaction of a minimum of 100 NIM specifying which preregistered validator they want to stake with.
-Users can only stake for pre-registered validators.
-Attempting to stake with non-registered validators will result in the loss of the sent NIM.
+Users who wish to stake their NIM for the PoS chain launch can send a pre-stake transaction of a minimum of 100 NIM, specifying which pre-registered validator they want to stake with.
+Any attempt to stake with non-registered validators or incorrect transaction details will result in the loss of the sent NIM.
+It is critical to follow the instructions exactly to avoid losing funds.
 Please note that once NIMs are pre-staked for a pre-registered validator, unstaking is not possible in the PoW chain.
 Stake can only be recovered when the PoS chain begins.

-For convenience, the Nimiq Wallet will feature an interface to facilitate this process.
+Pre-staking can be done through the Nimiq Wallet, which features an interface specifically designed to facilitate this.
+The Nimiq Wallet will provide users with a list of pre-registered validators, allow them to select one, and send their pre-staking transaction.
 Users can send one pre-stake transaction per address.
-This feature will provide users with the list of pre-registered validators, allow to select one and send their pre-staking transaction.

 After the pre-staking phase, a clear overview of the registered validators and the total allocated stake will be provided.